 Across the country, a national shortage of primary care providers has set the stage for RNs to advance.
 As more states certify nurse practitioners as primary care providers, you can pursue a new avenue of nursing to fill meaningful voids in today’s health systems.
 At Regis, you can earn an online post-master’s certificate to not just prepare for advancement in nursing, but to also expand services as a primary care provider.

-Center for Disease Control and Prevention – Chronic Disease Overview
+Center for Disease Control and Prevention – About Chronic Disease

 American Nurses Association